hypermodern-python/website/docs/chapter02.md

 ![verne03]

+- Use `coverage run` in the tests session.
+- Problem: Each `coverage run` overwrites existing data.
+- "Solution": Use `tool.coverage.run.append`.
+- Problem: Coverage data becomes stale.
+- "Solution": Invoke `coverage erase`.
+- Problem: Source files from different environments are counted separately.
+- Problem: Filenames are hard to read because they point into the virtual environments.
+- Solution: Use `coverage combine` with `tool.coverage.run.parallel` and `tool.coverage.paths`.
+- Add a second session with `coverage report`

-Let's adapt the Nox session to collect coverage data:
+Let's adapt the Nox session to collect the coverage data for us.
+We'll also add a second session to generate the coverage report.

 ```{code-block} python
 ---